MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-privacy.md

 **Unexpected application exit (crash)**

-Collects unexpected application exits and the state of the application when that happens.
+Collects system information and the state of an application when an application unexpectedly exits.

 The following fields are collected: